cube-js/cube/docs/Getting-started.md

 ### Example Usage

 #### Vanilla Javascript
-Instantiate Cube.js API and then use it to fetch data. `CubejsApi.load` accepts query, which is a plain Javascript object.
-[Learn more about query format here.](query-format)
+Instantiate the Cube.js API and then use it to fetch data. `CubejsApi.load()` accepts a query, which is a plain Javascript object.
+[Learn more about the query format here](query-format).

 ```js
 import cubejs from '@cubejs-client/core';